ada-ros/tutorial-aeic21/Exercises.md

 This solution already has the ROS2 environment loaded.
 (No need to source the `/opt/ros/foxy/setup.bash` script.)

-### Alternatives: VirtualBox image
+### Alternatives: Virtual machine image

-An image containing all the necessary software is (or will be shortly) available at https://github.com/ada-ros/tutorial-aeic21/releases.
+An OVA image containing all the necessary software is available at https://github.com/ada-ros/tutorial-aeic21/releases.
 The performance of the simulator in the VM is highly dependent on the capabilities of the host machine.
 It is recommended to test the suitability of this approach in advance.

+The Webots simulator requires OpenGL 3.1.
+This means that:

+* Webots will not work in VirtualBox, even with hardware acceleration.
+Turtlesim will work though.
+* Webots will work in VMWare Player, with varying performance depending on you hardware.

+### Conclusion

+After completing this section, you are ready to begin developing with Ada for ROS2.

 ## 1. Ada development environments for ROS2